Adding pictures to your site works in much the same way as adding text: by dragging an image element to a page.

 Let's focus on the option to upload a photo from your own computer.
 The easiest way to approach this is to drag the picture you want to use from your desktop into the box that quite helpfully says "drag photo here."
 You can also click the green "Upload a photo" button if it isn't convenient to drag the image over.

 The size of a picture will vary after upload, but it will usually show as wide as the entire site.

-You can adjust the size of the image by clicking and dragging the little box that appears in the lower right corner of the image (you'll need to click on the picture to see it).
+You can adjust the size of the image by clicking and dragging the little box that appears in the lower right corner of the image (you'll need to hover over the picture to see it).

 Some notable controls:

 - Lightbox: If turned on, when a visitor clicks on the image, it will display in the original size that was uploaded.